boneill02/botalan/README.md

 Obtain a bot token, then run `start.sh` and enter the token.
 To stop, run `stop.sh`.

+## Bugs

+Shell injections are possible currently.
+This must be addressed.

 ## License

 Copyright (C) 2021 Ben O'Neill <ben@benoneill.xyz>.
 License: MIT.